piyayut-ch/mapthai/README.md

 # mapthai

-An R package storing the ligtweight geospatial polygon data of Thailand administrative level 1-3 including province (Changwat), district (Amphoe) and subdistrict (Tambon) in geojson and rda (`sf` class) format.
+An R package storing ligtweight geospatial polygon data of Thailand administrative level 1-3 including province (Changwat), district (Amphoe) and subdistrict (Tambon) in geojson and rda (`sf` class) format.
 Please see more details in [package